Cydral/BAREL/README.md

 ## Acknowledgments

 We would like to express our gratitude to the researchers and developers who contributed to the development of the self-supervised learning methods, such as Barlow Twins, and the convolutional neural network architectures, like ResNet and DenseNet, which serve as the foundation for the BAREL approach.

-Additionally, we appreciate the efforts of the open-source community in providing valuable resources and tools, such as Dlib, StyleGAN, and others, which facilitated the implementation and evaluation of the BAREL method.
+Additionally, we appreciate the efforts of the open-source community in providing valuable resources and tools, such as the Dlib library, which facilitated the implementation and evaluation of the BAREL method.